GradleUp/gradleup.github.io/docs/community/hosting.md

 - The requesting contributors are willing to continue maintenance of the project after the transfer.
-- The requesting contributors are willing to ensure sustainability of their project, and fine with it being transferred to another maintainer should they become inactive.
+- The requesting contributors are willing to ensure sustainability of their project, and fine with it being transferred to another maintainer should they become inactive as documented in the [Governance Charter](./governance.md).